-10 eateries that make Siglap an enclave for food hunters in the east
+10 best eateries in Siglap for food hunters in the east

 Did you know that Siglap was believed to be named by a Sumatran Prince on the day of a solar eclipse back in 1821?
 The name was derived from the Malay word ‘si-gelap’, meaning ‘the darkness that conceals’.
 History lesson aside, this place is known to be an atas residential district with private bungalows and condominiums outnumbering public housing blocks.